HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/ServicesApi.md

 Delete an OS service image

 Deletes the OS service image with the matching ID.
-Note that Hoster or BMaaS Access Owner role is required for this operation under GreenLake Cloud Service.
+Note that Hoster or BMaaS Access Owner role is required for this operation under GreenLake Cloud Services.
 If GreenLake Platform IAM issued token is used for authentication, then it is required to pass  'X-Role' and 'X-Workspaceid' headers.

 ### Required Parameters